pselamy/DIY-HomeProjects/PaverPlatformInstallation.md

 ### Edging Installation
 **Install the Paver Restraint (Optional):**

-- Cut your [flexible paver restraint](https://www.lowes.com/pd/EasyFlex-100-ft-Black-Plastic-Landscape-Edging-Roll/999989506) to the length of each side of your square and place it around the edge of the pavers.
+- Cut your [flexible paver restraint](https://www.lowes.com/pd/EasyFlex-100-ft-Black-Plastic-Landscape-Edging-Roll/999989506) to the length of each side of your square with your [Extra Fine Cut Hack Saw](https://www.lowes.com/pd/Project-Source-6-in-Extra-Fine-Cut-Hack-Saw/5000867661), and place it around the edge of your pavers.

 **Anchor the Restraint (Optional):**